isecurefi/wscli-php/README.md

 transfers.
 Additionally, the services provides account management with `admin` account and file transfers with `data` account (both use the same email registration address and phone number). `admin` account always requires SMS one-time password per login session (2FA/MFA).
+This way `data` account credentials can be stored on e.g. filesystem (with proper permissions) for automation and managemnt credentials used separately (`admin` account password and phone).

 PGP keys can be used to sign file uploads (with `data` account) for authorization decisions, `n` of `m` signatures required scheme, if needed.
 Certificates can be imported and exported for the registered PGP keys.